LoamMarket/docs/tos/privacy-policy.md

 We process your information to:

-1. **Provide and maintain the Services** – create accounts, display job markets, facilitate predictions, process real-money payments and rewards.
+1. **Provide and maintain the Services** – create accounts, display job markets, facilitate play-money predictions, and process discretionary reward payments.
-2. **Match candidates with employers** – analyze skills, experience, and market predictions to facilitate successful placements.
+2. **Match candidates with employers** – analyze skills, experience, and market information to facilitate successful placements.
-3. **Process financial transactions** – handle deposits, earnings, withdrawals, and tax reporting for real-money rewards.
+3. **Process reward payments** – handle discretionary reward payments and tax reporting (if applicable) for successful placements or accurate assessments.
-4. **Enable evaluation features** – show your professional information and predictions to relevant market participants.
+4. **Enable evaluation features** – show your professional information, predictions, and market participation to relevant participants.
 5. **Research & improve** – analyze behavior, test new features, and build aggregate statistics (e.g., prediction accuracy, placement success rates).
 6. **Communicate with you** – send transactional notices, market updates, security alerts, and, with your consent, newsletters or updates.
 7. **Ensure safety & integrity** – detect and prevent fraud, market manipulation, gaming behavior, abuse, and violations of our Terms. **Users found to be consistently wrong or engaging in gambling-like behavior (rather than informed predictions) may be banned from the platform.**
-8. **Comply with legal obligations** – respond to lawful requests, financial regulations, tax requirements, and enforce our agreements.
+8. **Comply with legal obligations** – respond to lawful requests, tax requirements (for rewards), and enforce our agreements.

 ---